 However, the Daily newspapers and Television screens have become visible battlefields of the conflict between the Military Intelligence and the State Security Agency.
 In the 2014 presidential elections when the site of empty polling stations was public, some private media outlets – backed up by the State Security Agency- took advantage of the situation to highlight the lack of participation through their media channels.
 It was claimed then that the State Security was trying to send a message to the president that he could not marginalize the institution.
 On the other side, the Military Intelligence backed media was portraying this media discourse as a conspiracy theory to ruin the momentum of the first national election after dismantling the Muslim Brotherhood’s regime.
 (Atef, 2015, para.14-15)

-Hegemony has its own limitations but it has proved its efficiency as a concept in understanding the media organization and influences in Egypt which helps in creating the mass culture that might influence the behaviour in the society.
-By using the concept of hegemony and analysing how the media functions we can understand the role that the media plays in mass culture, and how this role strengthens hegemony.
+Hegemony has its own limitations but it has proved its efficiency as a concept in understanding the media organization and influences in Egypt which helps in creating the mass culture that might influence the behavior in the society.
+By using the concept of hegemony and analyzing how the media functions we can understand the role that the media plays in mass culture, and how this role strengthens hegemony.
 This paper tries to tackle the concept of hegemony from the perspective of Gramsci and other researchers following his path and also highlight the limits of this concept.
-I provided a context on how the media in Egypt works in a hegemonic framework after the 2011 revolution, how the war of position between the two power centres in Egypt worked and how the intellectuals working for the media reacted.
-Media as an important institution plays an important role in the society although the role it might play in the society is undeniably influenced by hegemonic ideology.
+I provided a context on how the media in Egypt works in a hegemonic framework after the 2011 revolution, how the war of position between the two power centers in Egypt worked, and how the intellectuals working for the media reacted.
+Media as an important institution plays an important role in society although the role it might play in society is undeniably influenced by hegemonic ideology.